seanchannel/wake-on-lan/README.md

 # wake-on-lan

+Note: this is old and I'm working on a new scalable version.

 Send the magic packet to wake up sleeping computers with WOL enabled.
 Make the script executable with `chmod +x ./wol`.

 Usage: